ISO 27001 Contact With Authorities

 Table of contents

-ISO 27001 Annex A 5.5 Contact with Authorities is an ISO 27001 control that requires an organisation to establish and maintain contact with authorities that are relevant to them.
+ISO 27001 Annex A 5.5 Contact with Authorities is an ISO 27001 Annex A control that requires an organisation to establish and maintain contact with authorities that are relevant to them.

-Annex A 5.5 is both a preventive control and a corrective control that ensures appropriate flow of information takes place with respect to information security between the organisation and relevant legal, regulatory and supervisory authorities.
+The purpose of ISO 27001 Annex A 5.5 is to ensure the appropriate flow of information takes place with respect to information security between the organisation and relevant legal, regulatory and supervisory authorities.

 The ISO 27001 standard defines ISO 27001 Annex A 5.5 as